leanhtuan1996/nuclide/README.md

 # Issues

-If you encountered a problem running this container, you can file an [issue](https://github.com/jotadrilo/nuclide-remote/issues).
+If you encountered a problem running this container, you can file an [issue](https://github.com/leanhtuan1996/nuclide/issues).
 For us to provide better support, be sure to include the following information in your issue:

 - Host OS and version
 - Docker version (`$ docker version`)
 - Output of `$ docker info`
 - The command you used to run the container, and any relevant output you saw (masking any sensitive information)

-# Contributing